Texas vs. Texas Tech NCAA Football Odds, Plays and Insights | September 25, 2021

 - This season, the Longhorns have won against the spread in each of their two games as a favorite of 7.5 points or more.

-- Texas' games this year have hit the over two times in three opportunities (66.7%).
+- Texas' games this year have gone over the total in two out of three opportunities (66.7%).

-- Texas is 2-0 against the spread and 2-0 overall this season when the team notches more than 21.3 points.
+- Texas is 2-0 against the spread and 2-0 overall this season when the team scores more than 21.3 points.

 - This year, the Longhorns have three turnovers, two fewer than the Red Raiders have takeaways (5).